-We Replaced Squarespace in 2 Hours for $0/Month
+I Replaced Squarespace in 2 Hours for $0/Month

-by Alien Brain Trust AI Learning
+by Jared Little AI Learning

-We Replaced Squarespace in 2 Hours for $0/Month
+I Replaced Squarespace in 2 Hours for $0/Month

-We Replaced Squarespace in 2 Hours for $0/Month
+I Replaced Squarespace in 2 Hours for $0/Month

-Our Squarespace site cost us $33/month.
+My Squarespace site cost us $33/month.
 It was a fine website.
 Clean.
 Professional.
 But maintaining it meant logging into a visual editor, fighting with layout blocks, and paying a subscription for what was essentially a single landing page.

 The Prompt: One Modified Template, One Session